Curiosity Cloning - DEMO at ESTEC

 As it appears from the curves, all subjects produced a distinct P300 response that was classified correctly in most cases.
 Subject #4 was our ‘best’ subject during the experiment (showing a high degree of concentration) which is reflected in the higher AUC (Area Under Curve) appearing in the graph.

 DCU - Four Node EEG

-Click below to see the images ranked according to the subject's curiosity.
+Below you see the images ranked according to the subject’s curiosity.
 Some images have a colored border, these are the images that contain either a clear coast line (say a country) or a fire event taking place.
 You can appreciate how these objectively interesting images are ranked, in a statistically significant manner, higher by all subjects.
 In fact one would expect one of these images per line if the images were ranked at random.
 All subjects have from one to three of these images in the first line.

 Healy, G., P. Wilkins, A.F.
 Smeaton, D. Izzo, M. Rucinski, C. Ampatzis, and E.M.
 Moraud.
 2010.
 “Curiosity Cloning: Neural Modelling for Image Analysis.”
 08-8201b European Space Agency, the Advanced Concepts Team. [link]

 Yazdani, A., F. Dufaux, T.M.
 Ha, T. Ebrahimi, D. Izzo, and C. Ampatzis.
 2010.
 “Curiosity Cloning: Neural Modelling for Image Analysis.”
 08-8201a European Space Agency, the Advanced Concepts Team. [link]